NekoSaiKou/Single_Chip/README.md

 ## README

 The README file in each folder is the description of each corresponding lab.
 And the [Introduction.md](./Introduction.md) file in this repo is the introduction of the Single Chip System Design and Application course.

+# Importance

+The course dscription file is in format of HACKMD and the image in each file might be no longer available for some days.